Build your next

 It is possible, but a lot of work (and not supported), to adapt Pegasus to use a different tenant architecture.
 Very few Pegasus customers have ever needed to do this, even at scale.

-Send us an email and we'll get back to you as quickly as possible!
+Email me at [email protected] and I'll get back to you as quickly as possible!